Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Bathing too oftenDries skin and softens coatBathe every 4–6 weeks

-Shaving the coatDamages coat and skin protectionHand strip or light trim
+Shaving the coatDamages natural protectionHand strip or light trim

 Skipping brushingLeads to painful matsBrush 2–3 times weekly

-Using human shampooCan irritate dog skinUse dog-only shampoo
+Using human shampooCan irritate sensitive skinUse dog-safe shampoo

-Ignoring small matsMats get worse quicklyRemove early or see groomer
+Ignoring small matsMats worsen quicklyRemove early or see groomer

 Frequently Asked Questions About Cairn Terrier Grooming